The Relativistic Schr\"odinger Equation through FFTW3: An Extension of quantumfdtd: Introduction

 In this work, we extend the original \texttt{quantumfdtd} code~\cite{Strickland:2009ft, Margotta:2011ta}.
 The new version, like the old version, allows one to compute the ground-state and low-lying excited state three-dimensional (3D) wave-functions and their corresponding energies for both real- and complex-valued potentials.
-We implement a new relativistic kinetic term and add two new non-relativistic ones, both of which are Fast Fourier Transform (FFT) based and implemented using the paralleized \texttt{FFTW} library.
-In addition, the original code has been extended so that it supports arbitrary external potentials and the option to project out distinct parity eigenstates from the solutions.
-These options also work with the original implementation of the finite-difference time-domain (FDTD) solver for the non-relativistic Schr{\"o}dinger equation.
+We implement a new relativistic kinetic term and add two new non-relativistic ones, both of which are Fast Fourier Transform (FFT) based and implemented using the parallelized \texttt{FFTW~3}~library.
+In addition, the original code has been extended so that it supports arbitrary external potentials and the option to project out distinct parity eigen-states from the solutions.
+These options also work with the original implementation of the finite-difference time-domain (FDTD) solver for the non-relativistic Schrödinger equation.
 Because of the original code design, we use a 3-D Cartesian, homogeneous and isotropic lattice with $N$ points in each dimension and lattice spacing $A$ (in units of $\text{GeV}^{-1}$).
 No adaptive engine has been implemented.
-The solver depends on the MPI library to distribute the lattice between the MPI processes.
-Finally, we note that by construction, the original FDTD solver for the non-relativistic Schr{\"o}dinger equation used Dirichlet boundary conditions.
-For the new kinetic terms, based on the Fast Fourier Transform (FFT), periodic boundary conditions are used.
-The potential can be centered either in the lattice volume at the point $(N/2,N/2,N/2)$ or in the origin at the point $(0,0,0)$.
-We use the original iterative solver (see Ref.~\cite{Strickland:2009ft} and section~\ref{subsec_iter} where we review the method).
+The solver depends on the \texttt{MPI}~library to distribute the lattice between the \texttt{MPI}~processes.
+Finally, we note that by construction, the original FDTD solver for the non-relativistic Schrödinger equation used Dirichlet boundary conditions.
+For the new kinetic terms, based on the FFT, periodic boundary conditions are used.
+The potential can be centered either in the lattice volume at the off-grid point $(N_H,N_H,N_H)$ (with $N_H = (N+1)/2$) or in the origin at the grid point $(0,0,0)$.
+We use the original iterative solver (see Ref.~\cite{Strickland:2009ft} and section~\ref{subsec:iterative_procedure} where we review the method).